Hybrid User Interfaces: Past, Present, and Future of Complementary Cross-Device Interaction in Mixed Reality: A Taxonomy of Mixed Reality Hybrid User Interfaces

 \subsection{Edge Cases}

-We discovered edge cases that were not unambiguously \replace{covered by our current definition}{covered by our exclusion criteria} (see \cref{sec:rw:aspects}).
-We categorize these edge cases into three themes, discuss how they fit into our \replace{definition of aHUIs}{taxonomy}, and sketch potential future directions.
+We discovered edge cases that were not unambiguously covered by our exclusion criteria (see \cref{sec:rw:aspects}).
+We categorize these edge cases into three themes, discuss how they fit into our taxonomy, and sketch potential future directions.

 \ro{Collaboration with asymmetric devices.} One of our exclusion criteria (see \cref{sec:prisma:selection}) was a collaboration with asymmetric devices (\ie applications where users can interact only with one device in total).
 However, such systems can be situated within the cross-device taxonomy~\cite{brudy2019crossdevice} and even be classified as \textQuote{hybrid}, with one user on a tablet and one in AR~\cite{olin2021designing, lunding2022exposar, gottsacker2023hybrid}.
 We believe that many of our \textit{key characteristics} are not applicable to such systems.
-Although collaborative systems with asymmetric devices might still provide valuable insights for \replace{aHUIs}{\huisubset{}s}, we argue that this would dilute our current focus on cross-device (as opposed to \textQuote{cross-user}) interaction.
+Although collaborative systems with asymmetric devices might still provide valuable insights for \huisubset{}s, we argue that this would dilute our current focus on cross-device (as opposed to \textQuote{cross-user}) interaction.
 Instead, we see them as part of the research field of cross-reality environments (see \cref{sec:rw:adjacent}).